rahmon-tech/FmpegMediaTool/README.md

 * **FFmpeg:** FFmpeg itself is licensed under the LGPL/GPL (depending on the build components).
 See [https://ffmpeg.org/legal.html](https://ffmpeg.org/legal.html).
 Bundling the executables in the release build is generally permissible under these licenses for this type of application.

 ## Support
-Report issues or suggest features via the [GitHub Issues page](https://github.com/rahmon-tech/FmpegMediaTool/issues) **<-- (Make sure this link is correct!)** or contact Rahmony via LinkedIn.
-Contributions and feedback are welcome!
+Report issues or suggest features via the [GitHub Issues page](https://github.com/rahmon-tech/FmpegMediaTool/issues)  or contact Rahmony via LinkedIn.
+Contibutions and feedback are welcome!